eclipse/kapua/docs/developer-guide/en/sso.md

 #### SSL configuration

+_Following section needs to be updated_

-The Keycloak provider can be configured to use SSL, which is enabled by setting the 9443 port for the `KEYCLOAK_URL` in the `sso-docker-common.sh` file.
+The Keycloak provider can be configured to use SSL, which is enabled by setting the 9443 port for the `KEYCLOAK_URL` in the `docker-common-sso.sh` file.
 A self-signed certificate and a key are produced through `sso-docker-deploy.sh` script and passed via the volume based on the `./certs:/etc/x509/https` directory.
 The script also installs the certificate in the Kapua Console docker image (which is tagged with the 'sso' tag).